sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/3000 - table-tips.md

 hidden: false
 ---

-This Sensible Instruct method extracts a table in a document based on your description of the table title and each of its column headers.
+This LLM-based method extracts a table in a document based on your description of the table title and each of its column headers.

 **Prompt Tips**